Trikzon/swe-lab/Docs/Second Increment/progress_report.md

     the video or presentation -->
 ### Chris Swezy
 - Wrote the progress report
-- Helped implement enemy attacks using the GAS system
+- Helped implement enemy attacks using the GAS system.
-- Implemented the damage equation
+- Designed and implemented the damage equation for the attack ability.
-- Implemented equiping items to change attributes
+- Implemented equipping items to change gameplay attributes.
-- Implemented the block mechanic
+- Implemented the block mechanic for the player using the GAS system.

 ### Jake Younan
--wrote the shareholder email
+- Wrote the shareholder email.
-- Implemented Enemy AI including tasks, Behavior Tree, and BlackBoard
+- Implemented Enemy AI including tasks, Behavior Tree, and BlackBoard.
-- Modeled, Rigged, and Animated Enemy Mech
+- Modeled, Rigged, and Animated Enemy Mech.
-- Made the Level Environment with UE5 Landscape Sculpter
+- Made the Level Environment with UE5 Landscape Sculpter.

 ### Dion Tryban
+- Designed the inventory UI using UE5 widgets.
+- Store an arbitrary number of equipment items on the player.
+- Allow for dragging and dropping equipment in the inventory.
+- Hooked equipping items into the gameplay attribute system Chris developed.
+- Display the live player model inside of the inventory.

 ## 6. Plans for the next increment
 <!-- If this report if for the first or second increment, describe what are you planning to achieve in the next increment. -->
 Next incrment, we are planning to further implement the idea of multiple weapons.
 We currently have the systems in place to switch items and have multiple placeholder weapons, but we need to create final versions of different weapons, and implement more robust combat mechanics to make them more unique using different animations and collisions.
 We also plan to add ranged weapons and more enemies including a boss.
 We plan to add a final version of a level for the player to explore.
+The inventory system requires more work including different tabs per equipment type, item tooltips, properly displaying the equipped equipment on the player, and picking up equipment from the world dropped by enemies.

 ## 7. Stakeholder Communication
 <!-- Draft an email communication to the stakeholders of the project succinctly communicating progress and current project status.
 The email should be intended for a non-technical audience that is expertly aware of the domain your application is designed for.
 You may not “break the fourth wall” or otherwise refer to the course in the email, instead, you should think about how setbacks or issues you encounter may reflect setbacks that happen in the larger context of production software development and explain them as such.
 The email should not exceed 500 words. -->